stephenpearson/kitchen-oci/README.md

 ## Windows Support

-When launching Oracle provided Windows images, it may be helpful to allow Kitchen-oci to inject powershell to configure WinRM and to set a randomized password that does not need to be changed on first login.
+When launching Oracle provided Windows images, it may be helpful to allow kitchen-oci to inject powershell to configure WinRM and to set a randomized password that does not need to be changed on first login.
 If the `setup_winrm` parameter is set to true then the following steps will happen:

   - A random password will be generated and stored into the Kitchen state
   - A powershell script will be generated which sets the password for whatever username is defined in the transport section.